kevinrenskers/mixedcase.nl/content/articles/2011-01-29-django-cms-backend-usability.md

 With this solution it's possible to see the layout of the entire page.
 It also solves the usability problem of multiple save buttons on screen at the same time: currently when you begin to edit a plugin that form gets its own save button, which needs to be clicked before you can then save the page itself.
 When you present the form in a modal popup, it is immediately clear that you need to close that popup by saving or canceling.

 This is a very basic mockup, of course you'd need to be able to see and edit multiple placeholders.
 I don't know what would work best: tabs for each placeholder, placeholders underneath each other (kinda like the current interface does), or maybe even next to each other.
-I think that last option could work very well, at least as long as you don't have more then two placeholders.
+I think that last option could work very well, at least as long as you don't have more than two placeholders.

 I am very interested in your opinions about the current Django-CMS backend, its usability problems and your solution.